This is an extremely rare piece of British pottery - which dates to the Regency Period c 1820s.

 As you can see from my photographs - it is a really beautiful piece of antique ceramics.

 The decoration on the jug or pitcher features winged Griffins and tiny playful winged putti on each side - and has a fantastic beautifully modelled mask head spout.
+There is a classical urn on the front below the mask.
+There are scrolling acanthus leaves on the main decorative frieze.
+Above, is a shallow frieze of applied sprigware fruiting vines.

 The handle is a most delicate and beautiful one with feathered pattern along the whole length and with shell motifs top and bottom - sadly the only damage to this piece is to the base of the handle which has a hairline running across the base of the handle - where it meets the body of the jug - this makes the hairline very secure and there is certainly no movement on it.
 I have photographed this for your inspection.